Verizon’s powerful plans will be worth the cost for many, but some will prefer saving money with Twigby.

 But when it comes to Twigby vs. Verizon, only one carrier really delivers in the family plan department.
 That carrier is Verizon.
-It has tons of cool family plans (you can read more about them in our full Verizon review).
+It has tons family plan options with its new myPlan structure (you can read more about them in our full Verizon review).
 Meanwhile, Twigby offers no family plan discounts.

 To demonstrate how much better Verizon’s family plans are, we made this little chart.
 It shows two plans, each with four lines.
 The Verizon plan comes with unlimited data for every line, while Twigby comes with just 40 GB split between four lines.

-While it may look like Twigby’s plan is cheaper, the two plans actually have the same monthly price when you take away Twigby’s promotional price.
-In short, you can pay $140 for 40 GB of slow data with Twigby or $140 for unlimited high-speed data on Verizon.
+Verizon's prices are cheaper than Twigy, even with Twigby's promotional prices.
+In short, you can pay $120 for 20 GB of slow data with Twigby or $100 for unlimited high-speed data on Verizon.
 The choice seems obvious.